VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 	  ...,[Sp]

-The ellipsis represents the predecessor tags in the target line.
+The ellipsis represents the predecessor kewords in the line.

  [St]:
   This tag defines the [St]ateMonitor() in brian2.
 In this case, one should define the target variable in the following way: